Post Office boss Nick Read to temporarily step back to focus on Horizon inquiry

 In February, the business and trade committee of MPs expressed a lack of confidence in his leadership, accusing him of giving misleading evidence.

-Mr Read also denied a claim made by former chair of the Post Office Henry Staunton that he had threatened to resign unless he got paid more.
+Mr Read also denied a claim made by former chair of the Post Office Henry Staunton that he had tried to resign because of pay.

 He was also “exonerated of all misconduct allegations” following a report into his behaviour earlier this year.